Le concert champêtre

-Le Concert Champêtre ("Woodland Music-makers") is an 1857 oil-on-canvas painting by French artist Jean-Baptiste-Camille Corot, now in the Musée Condé of Chantilly, France.
+Le Concert Champêtre (English: Woodland Music-makers) is an 1857 oil-on-canvas painting by French artist Jean-Baptiste-Camille Corot, now in the Musée Condé of Chantilly, France.
 A reworking of a composition exhibited by Corot in the Salon of 1844, the painting was shown in the Salon of 1857.

 The painting depicts three women, one with a cello, in the foreground of a forest landscape.